Keith James Topping

 Keith James Topping (born 1 October 1947) is a researcher in education.
 He designs intervention programs for teachers, parents and others to help children, then researches whether and how they work.

-The public impact of his research work has been reported over the last 35 years in national and international newspapers and on radio, television and in news media online.
+The public impact of his research work has been reported over the last 35 years in national, international newspapers and on radio, television as well as in news media online.

 He is a professor of educational and social research at the University of Dundee, and an author of 26 books and over 400 academic peer reviewed journal papers, distance learning resources and other publications.

 He is also a speaker and presenter (e.g. at the University of Exeter).

 His main research interests are language and literacy, peer tutoring and other forms of peer learning, parents as educators, problematic behavior and social competence, computer assisted learning and assessment, and inclusion.

 Early life and background

 He is married to Chen (b 1963).
 He has three children, all boys.

 He went to the University of Sussex (social psychology BA), then to the University of Nottingham (child psychology MA), then to the University of Sheffield where he researched educational psychology (obtaining his PhD).
 He is a Fellow of the British Psychological Society.